-- 1. When you use the card to obtain benefits, you will be certifying to the Plan that you are using it only for payment of eligible expenses. - 2.
-You are not excused from the legal requirement that every benefit payment by the Plan must be supported by information that shows who provided you with the eligible product or service, the date you received the product or service and the amount you paid for the product or service.
+1. When you use the card to obtain benefits, you will be certifying to the Plan that you are using it only for payment of eligible expenses.

+- 2. You are not excused from the legal requirement that every benefit payment by the Plan must be supported by information that shows who provided you with the eligible product or service, the date you received the product or service and the amount you paid for the product or service.
 If the information that the Claims Administrator receives electronically about an expense when you swipe the card to pay for that expense is not sufficient, then you will be required to provide the missing information. - 3.
 You will not be required to provide any follow-up information for certain expenses that you have paid for using the card.
-These are: (a) expenses that match exactly a co-payment amount under your health insurance; (b) repeating expenses that have already been approved by the Plan such as prescription drug refills; and (c) expenses where the information that the Claims Administrator receives electronically when you swipe the card is detailed enough to adequately justify the payment without any further information from you.

-- 4. If you are required to provide additional support for an expense and fail to do so or if the Claims Administrator determines that an expense was ineligible for payment, you will be required to immediately repay the Plan.
+These are: (a) expenses that match exactly a co-payment amount under your health insurance; (b) repeating expenses that have already been approved by the Plan such as prescription drug refills; and (c) expenses where the information that the Claims Administrator receives electronically when you swipe the card is detailed enough to adequately justify the payment without any further information from you. - 4.
+If you are required to provide additional support for an expense and fail to do so or if the Claims Administrator determines that an expense was ineligible for payment, you will be required to immediately repay the Plan.
 If you do not repay the Plan, your Employer will withhold the amount involved from your paycheck and, if necessary, the Plan will reduce your right to the payment of future claims.
 Also, you will lose the right to use the card. - 5.
-You will lose the right to use the card immediately if you become ineligible for the Plan, even though you may have the right to submit further claims after you lose eligibility.
+You will lose the right to use the card immediately if you lose eligibility for the Plan.